Sphereserver/Source-X/README.md

 ### Generating the project files

-The compilation of the code is possible only using recent compilers, since C++17 features are used: latest version of Visual Studio (the oldest one supported is 2015 Update 3), GCC 7.1 and later (even if GCC 6 can work, 7 is reccomended), MinGW distributions using GCC 7.1 and later (like nuwen's), Clang version 6 or greater.<br>
+The compilation of the code is possible only using recent compilers, since C++20 features are used: newer is better.
+Oldest compiler versions supporting C++20: Visual Studio 2019 version 16.11, GCC 8, MinGW distributions using GCC 8, Clang version 10.<br>
 You need to build Makefiles or Ninja files (and project files if you wish) with CMake for both Linux (GCC) and Windows (MSVC and MinGW).<br>
 Both 32 and 64 bits compilation are supported.<br>
 No pre-built project files included.<br>